-This article explains how to set up and customize your existing drag and drop template.
-Learn how to work with modules, groups, and columns as the building blocks of your template.
-There is also information about how to manage your templates in the finder.
+Learn how to set up and customize your existing drag and drop template, and work with modules, groups, and columns as the building blocks of your template.

 Add and drag modules